William J. Bowman

 Arthur is a Ph.D. student in the lab.
 His research interests include software engineering, software testing, and software evolution.
 He is currently interested in identifying/mapping knowledge snippets spread throughout software artifacts.

-More details can be found on Arthur's personal home page.
+More details can be found on Arthur's home page.

 Nico Ritschel (Ph.D. student)

-Nico is a Ph.D. student that is co-supervised by Reid Holmes and Ron Garcia, doing research that is on the brink of Software Engineering and Programming Languages like static analysis, program transformations and type systems.
-He is both interested in the theoretical aspects that lay the foundation for these topics, as well as the impact they have on developers when applied in their toolchain.
+Nico is a Ph.D. student that is co-supervised by Reid Holmes and Ron Garcia, doing research that is on the brink of Software Engineering and Programming Languages like language design, static analysis and program transformations.
+He is interested in the theoretical aspects that lay the foundation for these topics, as well as empirically measuring the impact they have on developers.

-Nick is a graduate student in the lab.
+Nick is a Ph.D. student in the lab.
 He is interested in understanding developer workflows and how they can be made more natural to interact with.
-His Master's thesis examines the role of conversational agents in software engineering.
+His Master's thesis examined the role of conversational agents in software engineering.